Orivesi railway station: History

 In addition to the railway line, the location of the stations was also a matter of debate.
 The Railway Administration proposed that the Orivesi station be built in Pappila, but the municipal assembly set a demand on 14 October 1879 that the station be built in the parish village.
 However, the Administration did not give in to this demand and built the station according to its original plan in Pappila between 1881 and 1883.
 In the same decade, the name of the Orivesi station became a topic of discussion.
 There was a proposal to rename it to Pappila, which would have allowed the Oripohja station in the parish village to be given the Orivesi name instead, but the changes were never realized.

 Demands to build a siding from the Orivesi station to the village's harbour on the Längelmävesi sprung up in the 1880s, though it was not built immediately.
 In 1888, Antti Mattila, a land merchant and peasant representative from Längelmäki, submitted a petition to the Diet of Finland for the construction of a railway connection.
 Construction work started very quickly and the 500 m line was completed on 15 September 1890.
 Orivesi became a junction station on 1 December 1946 as the first section of the current Orivesi-Jyväskylä line to Torkkeli was opened for traffic.
 Later, the line was opened as far as Jämsä, and finally, on 28 May 1978, to Jyväskylä.
 In the 1930s, a branch line was also planned to Kuhmoinen on the shore of the Päijänne, but the project never received much interest later on and was shelved.

 Architecture

 The Orivesi station was built according to the type drawings for a Class IV station, but was extended in 1910 and minor alterations were made later; the layout remains intact, however.
 Around the station there is a small park and a settlement dating to the late 19th century.
 In the 1920s, more buildings were brought in from Terijoki.

+Departure tracks

+Orivesi railway station has three platform tracks.
+Track 3 is unused by the trains that stop at the station.